HorizenOfficial/zen/doc/security-warnings.md

 Potentially-Missing Required Modifications
 ------------------------------------------

-In addition to potential mistakes in code we added to Zen, and potential mistakes in our modifications to Zen, it is also possible that there were potential changes we were supposed to make to Zen but didn't, either because we didn't even consider making those changes, or we ran
+In addition to potential mistakes in the code we added to Zen, and potential mistakes in our modifications to Zen, it is also possible that there were potential changes we were supposed to make to Zen but didn't, either because we didn't even consider making those changes, or we ran